-This post explores how the decisions in Lido governance process are made.
+This page explores how the decisions in Lido governance process are made.

-All ideas and proposals are initially published on Research forum
+All ideas and proposals are initially published on the Research forum.

 The point of this is to receive the community feedback.
 All the proposals go through a phase of improvements, objections.

 Usual timeframe between the initial post & going forward with the proposal is 7 days.
 If the proposal is welcomed & feedback is incorporated, it could move on to the next step.

 On the Snapshot voting power is linearly proportional to the token balance of the voter on specified block (”snapshot”).
 The more LDO locked in a user’s voting contract, the greater the decision-making power the voter gets.

 7 days long;don’t end on the weekend;end at least 24h before the next Aragon vote for on-chain execution.

 There is one indicator for the vote to pass on Snapshot:Minimum quorum: more than 5% of the total token supply must vote for one of the variants.